tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/linux/bash-scripting.md

 `printenv` and `env` là 1 command giống nhau.
 Thường dùng để: (1) print all shell environment variables and (2) in the shebang line.

 [The Difference Between #!/usr/bin/bash and #!/usr/bin/env bash](https://www.baeldung.com/linux/bash-shebang-lines)

+## Environment Variables & Viewing Machine specs

+`echo $0` to know which shell you are using

+On Linux

+On MacOS

+Use the `printenv` command to display a list of currently set environment variables.
+Trong này sẽ có `$PATH`, `$HOME` và nhiều cái khác.

+Hiển thị one environment variable: `echo $[variable name]`

+`$PATH` environment variable stores a list of directories with executable files, and thus saves the user a lot of typing and memorizing locations of commands.

+If you want to display the complete list of shell variables, use the `set` command.
+The output is very long.

+`$HOME`: /Users/anhao

+The value you assign to a **temporary** environment variable only lasts until you close the terminal session.
+This is useful for variables you need to use for one session only or to avoid typing the same value multiple times.

+Assign a temporary environment variable with the `export` command.
+The export command also allows you to add new values to existing environment variables with the `:$` syntax.

+**Permanent** environment variables are added to the `.bash_profile` file.
+Cũng dùng `export` command.
+Execute the new `.bash_profile` by either restarting the terminal window or using `source ~/.bash-profile`

+Use the`unset` command to remove an environment variable.

+The primary use of the `eval` command  is to interpret and execute dynamic or complex commands stored in strings or variables.
+This allows you to generate and run commands dynamically.

+References

+[how to add folder to PATH](https://phoenixnap.com/kb/linux-add-to-path) by PHOENIXNAP very informative

 ## Terminology